-Fostering is a way of caring for other people's children and young people away from their family home.
+Fostering is a way of caring for other people's children and young people away from their family home

 Fostering can be challenging and demanding but it can also be enjoyable and extremely rewarding.
-A foster carer's role is to work alongside the local authority in supporting the child to achieve their full potential in a safe, secure and stable home; this can be on a respite, short-term or long-term basis.
+A foster carer's role is to work alongside the local authority in supporting the child to achieve their full potential in a safe, secure and stable home - this can be on a respite, short-term or long-term basis.

 What is the difference between fostering and adoption?

-Adoption means you become the legal parent to the child.
+Adoption: This means you become the legal parent to the child.
 Once you adopt you assume all responsibility for the child.
 However, adoptive parents, adoptive children and birth relatives can call upon the local authority for help and support as and when needed.